frittna/Crypto_Coin_Ticker/README.md

 - This version needs a SD-Card whith the your WiFi credentials, favourite coinpairs, timezone and language(eng/ger/esp) in a textfile - see installation

-- ButtonA: switches through your favourite Coinpair (as many you want) e.g: BTC/USDT etc. which are available on Binance.com
+- ButtonA: switches through your favourite coinpair (up to 25) e.g: BTC/USDT or whatever is available on the spot exchange Binance.com

 - ButtonB: changes the LCD-Brightness in 4 levels